 Most folk travel to Coll on a Caledonian MacBrayne ferry.

 In the summer there are daily sailings from Oban, six sailings per week from Tiree and one from Barra.

-In the winter there are four sailings per week from both Oban and Tiree.
+In the winter there are five sailings per week from both Oban and Tiree.

 If you are traveling with a vehicle between Coll and Tiree, Coll and Barra or Tiree and Barra you will most probably have to reverse your vehicle onto the ferry - even if your are towing a trailer.
 How are your reversing skills?